 The extensive pine trees that carpet most of Thassos have led to its being rightly dubbed the 'Emerald Isle' of Greece.

-Beaches, mostly sandy, are dotted along the coast with a wide choice, from large beaches with plenty of facilities to small, idyllic coves.
+Beaches, mostly sandy, are dotted all around the coast with a wide variety on offer, from large, deep beaches with plenty of facilities to small, idyllic hideaway coves.

 Side roads branch inland to charming hill villages and to extensive tracts of dense woodland, criss-crossed with walking trails.